benoitchamot/MovieNerd/README.md

 <img src="img/analysis_gap.png" alt="gap" width="600"/>

 ## Limitations
-- The number of actors in the dataset is limited
 - The sources for the net worth data in the James Gaskin dataset are unclear and may not be accurate
 - The same goes for the movies budget and gross revenue and these data should be validated with alternate sources